 What is the Synagogue Vegan Challenge?
 The Synagogue Vegan Challenge is the first-ever attempt to encourage Jewish spiritual communities to go vegan for one calendar year.
 To stimulate interest and incentive, we're offering a $5,000 grant to participating synagogues who undertake this (fun & delicious) challenge!
+Our first cohort of five (5) synagogues launched in Fall 2017.

 What's VegFund and how are they involved with the Synagogue Vegan Challenge?
 VegFund provides grants to vegan activists to support their outreach efforts.
 They fund events worldwide and inspire people to choose and maintain a vegan lifestyle.
 We have partnered with them many times in the past, but this by far their most generous funding of one our programs.
 We thank them for their partnership and friendship.
 To learn more about VegFund, visit http://www.vegfund.org/